Curricula and the rules governing training

 Certificate of Completion of Training (CCT) or Certificate of Eligibility for Specialist Registration (Combined Programmes) (CESR[CP])?

 Both certificates equally enable an anaesthetist to be listed on the specialist register and take up substantive consultant posts.
-Anaesthetists who complete the entirety of their training in the UK training programme, and complete all parts of the FRCA examinations, will be awarded a CCT once they finish the training programme.
-An anaesthetist undertaking units of training outside of the UK training programme eg commencing the UK programme at CT2 or ST3 having trained in another country, would be eligible for CESR[CP].
+Anaesthetists who complete a minimum of three years in approved UK training posts, and complete all parts of the FRCA examinations, will be awarded a CCT once they finish the training programme.
+Any less than three years results in the award of a CESR[CP].

 Please note that CESR is distinctly different to CESR[CP].
 For more information about CESR, please visit our CESR and Equivalence section.